Unwind Your Mind with Wendy-Anne Steer, Founder of Wendy-Alchemy

 This week we asked Wendy, Founder of Wendy-Alchemy, some questions as part of our Unwind Your Mind series.

-1. Background about yourself and your company
+1. Tell us about yourself and your company

 My name is Wendy and my business is Wendy-Alchemy.
 I call myself a Well-being Alchemist because I have trained in quite a few modalities so they all underpin my knowledge and help me support my clients, signposting them if need be.
 However, the main ones I use are Meditation Teaching (I am qualified with the British School of Meditation) and EFT (Emotional Freedom Technique also known as Tapping).
 I come from a strong corporate background of Programme and Project Management in IT and used to be happy to work my socks off.
 However, it proved detrimental to my health and I had to leave my ego behind, take a humbler path and invest in my own healing.
 I wish I had known someone like me.